 - Seedling handling is reduced and they are not exposed to wind or sun

-- Seedlings are planted 2-3” deeper than they were from the nursery which increases survival
+- Plant seedlings 2-3” deeper than they were from the nursery which increases survival

 - J or L rooting is greatly reduced with machine planting

-- Planting sites have more consistent spacing machines can generally plant upwards of 20 acres a day
+- Planting sites have more consistent spacing and planting machines can generally plant upwards of 20 acres a day

 Hand planting is conducted on sites that are not suitable for machines.
 Hand planting is practical on tracts that are rough with rocks, logging debris, or tall stumps.
 Hand planting may also be appropriate if the tract is too wet for tree planting machines.

 How It Works